-The Dental Board of Australia (the Board) and Ahpra have a range of resources for education providers, students, new graduates and interested others to help in understanding what it means to be a registered dental practitioner in Australia.
+The Dental Board of Australia (the Board) and and the Australian Health Practitioner Regulation Agency (Ahpra) have a range of resources for education providers, students and new graduates to help explain what it means to be a registered dental practitioner in Australia.
 Information on student registration and information for graduates registering with the Board for the first time can be found on the Ahpra website.

 Below are some of the basics you need to know:

 The Board has produced a vodcast to explain your obligations as a registered dental student.
 The vodcast will tell you about the Board, give you some information on the National Scheme,1 what the Board does as a regulator and what you need to know and do as a registered dental student, both now and before you complete your studies.

 The Board has also produced a poster as a learning resource for students.
 The Board encourages education providers to download the poster and share it, including on student portals.

 Online registration for graduate applications is open from mid-September and you can submit your application up to three months before you expect to complete your course.
 Information for graduates registering with the Board for the first time, including how to complete your application online, can be found on the Ahpra website.

 New graduates are encouraged to watch the video on the Ahpra website about how to apply for registration to help get your application right the first time.
 Documents missing from an application or not correctly certified will delay your application being assessed and your registration being approved.